 LM faced charges of breaking into a hardware store and stealing tools.
 He pleaded not guilty to the charge.
 We represented LM in his hearing.
 We argued that the prosecution’s case was based on circumstantial evidence.
 LM was found not guilty and the Court dismissed the charges.

-DC was charged with break and enter to which he pleaded not guilty.
-The court was not satisfied beyond reasonable doubt that DC was guilty of the offence as there were issues with the ability of the witnesses to identify the offender.
+Police charged DC with break and enter to which he pleaded not guilty.
+The court could not satisfy itself beyond reasonable doubt that DC was guilty of the offence as there were issues with the ability of the witnesses to identify the offender.
 The charges were dismissed accordingly.

 During a home invasion three men appeared and assaulted the victims, demanding money.
 The police requested that the victims help identify one of the male offenders.
 There were several issues with the photo board.
-One of the witnesses positively identified XWX as the offender but could no longer be found to attend court to give evidence.
+One of the witnesses positively identified XWX as the offender but then went missing and could not attend court to give evidence.
 The other witness identified XWX, another man and raised the possibility of another person.
 The police relied on the identification made by the first witness to arrest and charge XWX.
 The defence successfully applied to exclude the evidence of the identifications made by the two witnesses after arguing that it was unfairly prejudicial to the client.
-The police withdraw the charges.
+The police withdrew the charges.

 ML was involved in an argument with a friend in Mosman shopping centre over ML’s girlfriend.
 The situation resulted in an altercation between ML and his friend with three other boys also present during the tussle.
 We negotiated a positive deal for ML and brought the Robbery in Company charge down to the lesser charge of ‘Steal from person.’
 ML pleaded guilty to the offences and the charges were dismissed resulting in a caution to ML against further conduct.